An Exact Solver for Submodular Knapsack Problems: Introduction.

-Section~\ref{sec4} presents our experimental results, where we evaluate the acceleration techniques on three benchmark problems.
-We also compare the presented algorithms to the solvers $\Umod$ and $\Udom$ by~\citet{sakaue2018}, which can be considered state-of-the-art, showing that the presented solvers consistently outperform both.
-For algorithm comparison, we generated artificial instances following the method of~\citet{sakaue2018} and also created additional instances using our own approach, aiming to construct more challenging instances than those by~\citet{sakaue2018}.
-In addition, we evaluate all algorithms on instances based on real-world data.
+Section~\ref{e_sec4} presents our experimental results, where we evaluate the performance of the basic solver and the acceleration techniques on instances of three benchmark problems.
+We also compare the presented algorithms to the solvers $\Umod$ and $\Udom$ by~\textcite{sakaue2018} and to a branch-and-cut algorithm implemented using Gurobi that solves a binary linear reformulation of \textsc{Submodular Knapsack-Constrained Maximization}.